 The £560m EMA scheme provided means-tested grants of up to £30 a week to help young people on low incomes to stay on at school or college.

 The government announced in October that it would be scrapped, arguing that the policy was expensive and could be better focused on the poorest students.

-But ministers did not give details until March of the £180m replacement bursary fund, which is to be allocated by colleges, at their discretion.'Not persuaded'
+But ministers did not give details until March of the £180m replacement bursary fund, which is to be allocated by colleges, at their discretion.